Liquefied natural gas: High-power, high-torque engines

 Engine displacement is an important factor in the power of an internal combustion engine.
-Thus a 2.0 L engine would typically be more powerful than an 1.8 L engine, but that assumes a similar air–fuel mixture is used.
+Thus a 2.0 L engine would typically be more powerful than a 1.8 L engine, but that assumes a similar air–fuel mixture is used.

 However, if a smaller engine uses an air–fuel mixture with higher energy density (such as via a turbocharger), then it can produce more power than a larger one burning a less energy-dense air–fuel mixture.
 For high-power, high-torque engines, a fuel that creates a more energy-dense air–fuel mixture is preferred, because a smaller and simpler engine can produce the same power.

 With conventional gasoline and diesel engines the energy density of the air–fuel mixture is limited because the liquid fuels do not mix well in the cylinder.
 Further, gasoline and diesel fuel have autoignition temperatures and pressures relevant to engine design.
 An important part of engine design is the interactions of cylinders, compression ratios, and fuel injectors such that pre-ignition is prevented but at the same time as much fuel as possible can be injected, become well mixed, and still have time to complete the combustion process during the power stroke.

 Natural gas does not auto-ignite at pressures and temperatures relevant to conventional gasoline and diesel engine design, so it allows more flexibility in design.
 Methane, the main component of natural gas, has an autoignition temperature of 580 °C, whereas gasoline and diesel autoignite at approximately 250 °C and 210 °C respectively.

 With a compressed natural gas (CNG) engine, the mixing of the fuel and the air is more effective since gases typically mix well in a short period of time, but at typical CNG pressures the fuel itself is less energy-dense than gasoline or diesel, so the result is a less energy-dense air–fuel mixture.
 For an engine of a given cylinder displacement, a normally aspirated CNG-powered engine is typically less powerful than a gasoline or diesel engine of similar displacement.
 For that reason turbochargers are popular in European CNG cars.
 Despite that limitation, the 12-litre Cummins Westport ISX12G engine is an example of a CNG-capable engine designed to pull tractor–trailer loads up to 80000 lb showing CNG can be used in many on-road truck applications.
 The original ISX G engine incorporated a turbocharger to enhance the air–fuel energy density.